WILLIE MAYS BASEBALL CARDS

 The late 1960s brought prolific product from Topps, and Mays appears in both the flagship ’67 and ’69 issues, the latter tying back to his 1954 MVP season.
 In 1967, he is framed from the chest up with intense focus, well into the backend of a storied career.
 His 1969 card depicts Mays hitting a deep fly ball with appropriate sunset colors in the background representing the metaphorical twilight of his playing days.
 As keys from the end of Mays’ on-field tenure and Topps’ most widely produced designs, high-grade versions remain affordable for most collectors.

-Read also: NEW YORK METS BASEBALL CARDS
+Read also: ARE BASEBALL CARDS GOING DOWN IN VALUE

 Naturally, Mays has one of the most prominent rookie cards in the 1948 Bowman set too.
 With his young smiling face donning a New York Giants cap, it introduced baseball fans to a superstar in the making.
 Those who pulled this ultra-rare single back in 1948 had no idea they held a piece of cardboard that decades later, could trade hands for hundreds of thousands of dollars.
 Just a handful are known to exist in pristine mint condition, and one gem mint specimen sold for $658,000 in January 2022, among the costliest baseball cards ever.
 Even well-worn low-grade examples still demand five figures.